raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 In this essay we're going to look at the *mockingbird*, also called the `M` combinator.[^little-omega]

 [^little-omega]: The Mockingbird or "M combinator" is also sometimes called ω, or "little omega".
-The full explanation for ω, as well as its relation to Ω ("big omega"), can be found on David C Keenan's delightful [To Dissect a Mockingbird](http://dkeenan.com/Lambda/)  page.
-In Combinatory Logic, the fundamental combinators are named after birds, following the example of Raymond Smullyan's famous book [To Mock a Mockingbird](http://www.amazon.com/gp/product/B00A1P096Y/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00A1P096Y&linkCode=as2&tag=raganwald001-20).
+The full explanation for ω, as well as its relation to Ω ("big omega"), can be found on David C Keenan's delightful [To Dissect a Mockingbird](http://dkeenan.com/Lambda/)  page.<br/><br/>In Combinatory Logic, the fundamental combinators are named after birds, following the example of Raymond Smullyan's famous book [To Mock a Mockingbird](http://www.amazon.com/gp/product/B00A1P096Y/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00A1P096Y&linkCode=as2&tag=raganwald001-20).
 Needless to say, the title of the book and its central character is the inspiration for this essay!

 The mockingbird is one of the _recursive combinators_, a combinator that takes a function that is not recursive, and returns a function that is recursive.
 We'll see how it works, and one unusual but interesting application for it.
 And when we're done, we'll have an appreciation for how combinators can be used to make functions more composeable.[^y]